geoSkogen/equips/README.txt

 Upgrade global namespace use to OOP protocol--IN PROGRESS!

 4)
+Add dependencies - stylesheet enqueue for fonts awesome and custom footer.

+5)
 --need a solution to redundant incrementing shortcode handler functions with hard-coded data.
 The shortcode handler function is called by a string argument to add_shortcode('shortcode', 'handler'), but it does not accept an argument itself;